 As temperatures and humidity increase in many sections of the United States, we are all looking for relief.
-Facility managers should understand the importance of making their facilities into cooling centers and consider the best ways they can help keep the public safe.
+Facilities managers should understand the importance of making their facilities into cooling centers and consider the best ways they can help keep the public safe.

 What Is a Cooling Center?